If you have been involved in the 3D printing world since its inception then at some point you will have come across Josef Prusa and the original i3.

 Hope what you have read gives you enough information to make you think about ways in which your printer can make itself better.

-And as a disclaimer sort of – if you do a search on thingiverse you probably will find a load more upgrades than I have put together when Upgrading a Prusa i3.
+And as a disclaimer sort of – if you do a search on thingiverse you probably will find a load more upgrades than I have put together.